Windows Forms Applications

 We could justifiably continue using the console as our primary output stream.
 Many introductory courses limit coverage to the console for the entire course so the focus can be directed to the code.
 However, to provide initial exposure to the topic, in this and the next chapter, we will use Windows forms for application development.
 The console window is a very useful and productive interface for systems administrators, database admins, and web developers.
 Alternatively, most students and almost all working professionals are more accustomed to working with GUI (graphical user interface) applications.
 GUI applications can be considerably more intuitive and easier to work with for non-technical users.

 In this chapter and the next we will use Windows Forms to build two GUI applications.
 Windows Forms is the GUI technology introduced with the initial release of .NET in Feb2002.
-When .NET 3.0 was released in Nov2006 a new GUI technology was added named WPF (Windows Presentation Foundation).
-WPF is based on XAML (pronounced "Zamil") which was a new markup language developed by Microsoft.
-WPF is not covered in this course for a number of reasons including: Windows Forms is covered, time constraints, and adequate coverage of WPF is a bit complex for an introductory course.
+When .NET 3.0 was released in Nov2006 a GUI technology was added named WPF (Windows Presentation Foundation).
+WPF is based on XAML (pronounced Zamil) which was a markup language developed by Microsoft.
+WPF is not covered in this course for a number of reasons including: Windows Forms .NET Core is covered, time constraints, and adequate coverage of WPF is a bit complex for an introductory course.

 Event Driven Programming